UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 Returns a list of up to 10 VMs.

 > [!NOTE]
-> While the billing information returned by this endpoint is retained for backward compatibility it is no longer accurate.
-For accurate billing information, use [*GET /api/billing/billing-csv*](#get-apibillingbilling-csv).
+> While the billing fields returned by this endpoint are retained for backwards compatibility, the data in those fields has been deprecated and is no longer up to date.
+For accurate billing information, use the [*GET /api/billing/billing-csv*](#get-apibillingbilling-csv) endpoint.

 ### API version